hashicorp/terraform-provider-google/website/docs/r/iap_web_type_compute_iam.html.markdown

 Any variables not passed in the import command will be taken from the provider configuration.

-Iap webtypecompute IAM resources can be imported using the resource identifiers, role, and member.
+Identity-Aware Proxy webtypecompute IAM resources can be imported using the resource identifiers, role, and member.

 IAM member imports use space-delimited identifiers: the resource in question, the role, and the member identity, e.g.
 ```